 Antimicrobial efficacy in cattle can be evaluated through clinical studies including a negative control group.
 To be included here, the study must have specified that the subjects were randomized, the evaluators were masked to treatment, and that statistical analysis was applied.
-Much of the data were compiled from Food and Drug Administration Freedom of Information (FOI) summaries for veterinary drug approvals.

 "Susceptible" and "Resistant" are thrown around in the fields of microbiology, medicine, public health, and epidemiology with great frequency.
 Unfortunately, these classifications are often used in a manner inconsistent with their correct application.